JoshMcMillen/BrewHand/extension-readme.md

 - **Result**: More premium requests available for truly complex tasks
 - **Outcome**: Better overall productivity within budget constraints

-### 🤖 Quality-First Chat Participant
+### 🤖 BrewHand Chat Participant

-Use `@quality-first` in Copilot Chat for production-ready code generation:
+Use `@brewhand` in Copilot Chat for production-ready code generation:

 ```
-@quality-first Create a rate-limited HTTP client with retry logic and comprehensive error handling
+@brewhand Create a rate-limited HTTP client with retry logic and comprehensive error handling
 ```

 **What you get:**